Presenting Your Research

 Presentation Awards: Travel to Conferences and Exhibitions

-The Office of Undergraduate Research provides funding to students who are accepted to national and international conferences.
+The Office of Undergraduate Research provides funding to students who are accepted to national and international conferences, with support from the Burnett Honors College.
 Students who are primary and secondary authors on the conference papers, posters, presentations, or panels, are eligible for up to $400 for national conferences or up to $500 for international travel.
 Students should secure funding from the Student Government Association’s Conference, Registration, and Travel Committee before submitting their travel award application.
 Please note: all applications should be in at least 4 weeks before the conference.

 If you are the only undergraduate attending this conference, please submit an Individual Travel Award.